srinivas991/htb-breadcrumbs/README.md

+### HACKTHEBOX BREADCRUMBS WRITEUP

 Lets go straight in,

+`echo "10.10.10.228 breadcrumbs.htb" | sudo tee -a /etc/hosts`

 we have a PHP website, I use an extension called wappalyzer which quickly tells us what technology is the webpage using,

-searching for the books and authors on the website, at this URL => http://10.10.10.228/php/books.php we see some requests going on in the background, which we can relay to burp suite
+searching for the books and authors on the website, at this URL => http://breadcrumbs.htb/php/books.php we see some requests going on in the background, which we can relay to burp suite

 <img width="461" alt="bookcontroller" src="https://user-images.githubusercontent.com/60816781/126033342-a2e2dc0b-a000-403c-90db-0187d6649a0b.png">